XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

 helm install csi-secrets-store-provider-azure/csi-secrets-store-provider-azure --generate-name
 ```

-The Secrets Store Driver will be able to talk to Azure Key Vault, using the Pod's identity.
-It will create a volume that contains a file, that has the secret's value as its content.
+The Secrets Store Driver will be able to talk to Azure Key Vault, using the pod's identity.
+It will create a volume that contains a file, that has the secret value as its content.

 Check the deployment of the driver by listing the Pods using `kubectl get pods`: